-[9] Troubleshooting Using the Heat source Unit LED Error Display
+[8] Troubleshooting Using the Heat source Unit LED Error Display

-If the LED error display appear as follows while all the slide switches of SW4 are set to OFF, and SW6-10 is set to OFF, check the items under the applicable item numbers below.
+If the LED error display appear as follows while all the SW4 switches and SW6-10 are set to OFF, check the items under the applicable item numbers below.

-- 1. Error code appears on the LED display.
-Refer to IX [2] Responding to Error Display on the Remote Controller. - 2.
-LED is blank.

-Take the following troubleshooting steps.

-- (1) If the voltage between pins 1 and 3 of CNDC on the control board is outside the range between 220 VDC and 380 VDC, refer to IX [4] -7- (2) Troubleshooting transmission power circuit of heat source unit. - (2) If the LED error display becomes lit when the power is turned on with all the connectors on the control board except CNDC disconnected, there is a problem with the wiring to those connectors or with the connectors themselves. - (3) If nothing appears on the display under item (2) above AND the voltage between pins 1 and 3 of CNDC is within the range between 220 VDC and 380 VDC, control board failure is suspected.
+- 1. Error code appears on the LED display. - Refer to IX [2] Responding to Error Display on the Remote Controller. - 2.
+LED is blank. - Take the following troubleshooting steps. - (1) If the voltage between pins 1 and 3 of CNDC on the control board is outside the range between 220 VDC and 380 VDC, refer to IX [4] -7- (2) Troubleshooting transmission power circuit of heat source unit. - (2) If the LED error display becomes lit when the power is turned on with all the connectors on the control board except CNDC disconnected, there is a problem with the wiring to those connectors or with the connectors themselves. - (3) If nothing appears on the display under item (2) above AND the voltage between pins 1 and 3 of CNDC is within the range between 220 VDC and 380 VDC, control board failure is suspected.